 Postpartum life — with its new responsibilities and recovery time — is a journey of transitions.

 For thousands of years, plants have been trusted friends to new mothers, helping them evolve into motherhood fully nourished, calmed, and healed.
 When postpartum flows without judgment (from ourselves or others), the new mama knows that she is supported and held, just as she supports and holds the new life she's birthed.

 During this sacred transition from pregnancy to motherhood, herbal remedies combine to powerfully and gently vitalize, heal, and nourish the woman.
 Providing nervines, tonics, and hormonal support, they give her body nutrition to rebuild, strength to raise her newborn, and lend balance to her ever-changing state of energy.

 Like waves in an ocean, she will rise upon the tides of emotion and at times crash along the shores of hardship.
-Periods of solace and rest are vital, but they can be hard to come by.
-Guilt, anxiety, depression, fear — these are all waves in this new sea of being, along with joy, contentment, and expectation.
+Periods of solace and rest are vital, but they can be hard to come by negative emotions — these are all waves in this new sea of being, along with joy, contentment, and expectation.